 Our goal is to build the iconic professional services firm by delivering distinctive client service through the quality of our people.
 Inspiring and providing an environment in which all our people can give their best is fundamental to this aim.
-But we can only achieve it if we create a great place to work and have a culture that's genuinely inclusive and respectful, and which promotes wellbeing both at work and beyond.
+But we can only achieve it if we create a great place to work and have a culture that's genuinely inclusive and respectful, as well as promoting wellbeing both at work and beyond.

-That's why one of our core corporate sustainability objectives is to be a responsible employer which develops a diverse pool of talented people who create a high performance culture, and to provide the support our people need to create a career which provides the value and motivation they are looking for.
+That's why one of our core corporate sustainability objectives is to be a responsible employer; one which develops a diverse pool of talented people creating a high performance culture, and provides the support our people need to create a career which they value and that motivates them.

 The ability to build and maintain strong relationships is a central part of our brand proposition.
-We have a long standing commitment to nurture talent from all backgrounds and foster a culture that brings out the best in people, using a combination of measures:
+We have a long standing commitment to nurture talent from all backgrounds and foster a culture that brings out the best in people.
+We focus on:

 Globalisation is driving continual evolution within the labour market.
 For example, global mobility has increased enormously in the past 20 years, while off-shore outsourcing has become a common business model.

 These changes leave non-diverse employers at risk of alienating potential recruits and clients, while becoming a respectful, inclusive and diverse employer offers many rewards.
 It makes us distinctive in the marketplace and it helps us to meet the standard requirements set out by government and public sector bodies when we tender for work.
 It makes us attractive to the best people from the widest talent pools and it helps talented people become and remain engaged employees and partners.
 Also, diverse teams tackle problems from broad perspectives, leaving us well-placed to innovate and to spot new opportunities.

 See our diversity and wellbeing pages for information on these programmes.

 Embedding values in our core processes and measurement